rust-lang-ru/book/nostarch/chapter13.md

 we’re passing ownership of the iterator returned from `env::args` to `Config::build` directly.

 Next, we need to update the definition of `Config::build`.
-In your I/O project’s *src/lib.rs* file, let’s change the signature of `Config::build` to look like Listing 13-19.
-This still won’t compile because we need to update the function body.
+Let’s change the signature of `Config::build` to look like Listing 13-19.
+This still won’t compile, because we need to update the function body.

-src/lib.rs
+src/main.rs

 ```
 impl Config {
-    pub fn build(
+    fn build(
         mut args: impl Iterator<Item = String>,
     ) -> Result<Config, &'static str> {
         // --snip--